CMSTrackerDPG/cernrequests/README.md

 ### Cookies Example

-If you want to access a website which requires which CERN Single Sign-on cookies you can do the following:
+If you want to access a website which requires CERN Single Sign-on cookies you can do the following:

 ```python
 import cernrequests